norcams/docs-enduser/docs/hpc.rst

    instances running on a particular compute host will experience downtime when the compute host is down for maintenance.

+   Please note that, there will be scheduled maintenance on the second Tuesday of every month.

 Getting Access
 --------------